Ceremony -From A

 Location Location Location

 The first thing you need to do is pick a venue.
 Are you getting married in a church?
 Are you getting married outside?
 There are many fabulous wedding ceremony locations in Calgary from Fairmont Palliser Hotel, Knox United Church, St Mary’s Church, and the Rouge Restaurant.
 Or if you fancy a mountain wedding how about The Fairmont Banff Springs Hotel on the Terrace, or in Mount Stephen Hall itself!Buffalo Mountain Lodge Meadows is a gorgeous location also.
-Not forgetting Chateau Lake Louise Terrance or the Victoria Ballroom, or Moraine Lake is known also as The Valley Of The Ten Peaks and the Emerald Lake Lodge just past Lake Louise.
+Not forgetting fabulous vendors locations like at the Chateau Lake Louise Terrance or the Victoria Ballroom, or Moraine Lake is known also as The Valley Of The Ten Peaks and the Emerald Lake Lodge just past Lake Louise.
 Then there’s Golden, B.C. with the Kicking Horse Resort at Eagles Eye.
 Stunning location.
 How about The Calgary Meadow Muse in Calgary and and and so many more locations.

 The venue may have huge gorgeous windows